-- 1. Provide written order from physician and signed request from parent or guardian. - 2.
+- 1. Provide written order from physician and signed request from parent or guardian.
+(See form in the handbook.) - 2.
 Bring the medication in the original prescription bottle, properly labeled with the student's name, physician's name and directions. - 3.
 A new physician's order is required for each new school year and for any change in medication or dosage. - 4.
 At no time should a student transport or be in possession of any medication, prescription or over-the-counter drug, on school property.